Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Fedora

-Obtained via RPM macros.
+Obtained via Red Hat Package Manager (RPM) macros.

 Build flags docs here.